reeshuffled/reeshuffled.github.io/_posts/2023-11-28-Reflecting-on-50-Posts.md

 ---
-layout: writing
+layout: article
-categories: Writing
+categories: Articles
+tags: ["IndieWeb/Meta-blogging"]
 title: "Reflecting on 50 Posts"
-tags: ["IndieWeb/Meta-blogging"]
-permalink: /writing/reflecting-on-50-posts
+slug: reflecting-on-50-posts
 description: "A look at how my blog and I have changed over 50 posts to my blog."
 started_at: "2023-11-09 21:41:00"
 ---